-- To the extent they are able, parents have the primary responsibility to pay for their children's education. - Students, as well as their parents, have a responsibility to help pay for their education. - The family must be considered in its present financial condition. - The family's financial situation must be evaluated in a consistent and equitable manner recognizing, however, that special circumstances can and do alter a family's ability to contribute. - Most families will need to pay for educational expenses over an extended period.
+- To the extent they are able, parents have the primary responsibility to pay for their children's education. - Students, as well as their parents, have a responsibility to help pay for their education. - The family must be considered in its present financial condition. - The family's financial situation must be evaluated consistently and equitably recognizing, however, that special circumstances can and do alter a family's ability to contribute. - Most families will need to pay for educational expenses over an extended period.